rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 blog post</a>.

 This is a such a big deal among JavaScript developers that its use is a common interview question.

+The "prototype" part in the technique name comes from use of the this. keyword referring to the object.
+The advantage of "this" is that functions of the object are loaded into memory once.

 In an <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures">example from Mozilla</a>, a global object (variable)
 "appleCounter" is retrieved by this: